Introduction to Linux uniq

 Examples to Implement Linux uniq Command

-Examples to implement linux uniq command are given below:
+Examples to implement the Linux uniq command are given below:

 1. Uniq Command